Trust… not only is it essential to a healthy, successful relationship, but it’s the key to building emotional intimacy with a demisexual.

 First things first, a demisexual is someone who needs an emotional connection in order to feel sexual attraction.

-The term demisexual is used to define the circumstances or situation under which a person feels sexual attraction, not to describe the individual that attraction is direct toward.
+The term demisexual is used to define the circumstances or situation under which a person feels sexual attraction, not to describe the individual they direct attraction toward.

-Yes, trust is obviously important for anyone in a healthy relationship – be that relationship friendly, romantic or familial in nature.
-But for demisexuals, trust is connected to our ability to experience sexual attraction and desire emotional intimacy – something many people consider essential in a romantic relationship.
+Yes, trust is obviously important for anyone in a healthy relationship – be that relationship friendly, romantic or familial.
+Intimacy is different for demisexuals, we connect trust to our ability to experience sexual attraction and desire emotional intimacy – something many people consider essential in a romantic relationship.

 We know why trust is important.
-From a young age the importance of being trustworthy is drilled into our heads, it’s a coveted trait.
+From a young age teachers, caregivers even the media drill the importance of being trustworthy into our heads, it’s a coveted trait.